 Although SN 1006 was known from historical records, the actual remnant was not discovered until 1965, when astronomers Frank Gardner and Doug Milne used the Parkes Radio Telescope to investigate a known radio source designated PKS 1459-41 that was located close to the star Beta Lupi.
 As it turned out, their investigation revealed a circular shell with a diameter of 30 minutes of arc, which later proved to be the remnant of the supernova that so many observers reported in the year 1006 AD.

-Follow-up observations showed both hard X-ray and optical emissions from the remnant, and further examinations made in 2010 with the H.E.S.S. gamma-ray observatory revealed evidence of extremely energetic gamma ray emissions from the remnant.
-However, despite a diligent search, no evidence or trace of an associated black hole or neutron star has been found either in, or close to SN 1006.
+Follow-up observations showed both hard X-ray and optical emissions from the remnant.
+Further examinations made in 2010 with the H.E.S.S. gamma-ray observatory revealed evidence of extremely energetic gamma-ray emissions from the remnant.
+However, despite a diligent search, no evidence or trace of an associated black hole or neutron star has been found either in or close to SN 1006.